rfjschouten/AI-Automated-Approvals/README.md

 ## Summary

-This application runs in the sidebar of a Teams meeting and assists in deciding who will speak next.
-Making these meetings not just PURE Physical and in SYNC, but also Hybrid and ASYNC.
-This allows specialists and docters with very little time, to contribute, even when they are temporary called away.
+This solution is a Power Automate workflow which runs on a Outlook mailbox.
+It runs on specific emails with attachments.
+It goes into the attachments using AI (using Azure OpenAI and AI Builder) and based on the information in the Risk analysis supplied in the email it starts an approval or auto approves the given investment.

 ## Usecases
-- Employees fill in two Word templates to describe their need and describe risks.
+- Employees fill in two document templates to describe their need and describe risks.
 - These files can be send to a mailbox or uploaded to a SharePoint Document library.
 - This will start our Power Automate flow which will process the documents and asses risks
 - If there are high risks an email (Teams approval) will be send to the Approver(s) including:
   - Just the high risks (containing the risk description, probability, severity and description how to mitigate the risk)
   - A summary of the business case
 - If there are no high risks an email (Teams approval) will be send to the Approver(s) to inform then the request is auto approved.
-This message will includes a summary of the request and will include (links) to the original documents:
+This message will includes a summary of the request and will include the original documents.

 This application illustrates the use of the Power Platform (Power Automate) in combination with AI (AI Builder and Azure OpenAI) to automate and help during approval scenarios.
 Azure OpenAI lets you build ntelligent apps with AI models on your own data.